Managing A High I: Dangers Part 1

 Nooooooooooooo!
 There will be brainstorming sessions, margarita parties, and inspirational offsites, and no accomplishments. ;-)

-Just like the rest of the four major behavioral profiles in the DiSC behavioral instrument we favor and teach, High I's cause their share of headaches.
+Just like the rest of the four major behavioral profiles in the DISC behavioral instrument we favor and teach, High I's cause their share of headaches.
 Maybe more in today's technical world.
 We'd be willing to bet that most of the Tylenol sold in London's Tech East End or California's Silicon Valley is bought by High C managers of High I directs.